PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 singleton consecutive-Reshape cluster remain adjacent, and the first, third, and nested occurrence contracts are unchanged.

+That following singleton/consecutive-Reshape cluster returns three ordered, pure mutation-count dictionaries for singleton-channel Transpose cleanup, duplicate Reshape fan-out cleanup, and consecutive Reshape cleanup.
+All child owners prune only after a positive counter.
+The private runner has three production occurrences: the first model-level call is raw, the second model- level call destructures all three dictionaries for the shared reconciliation guard, and the conditional fallback call remains raw.

+Strict characterization selects only the first model-level call for a future `_very_late_singleton_consecutive_reshape_results` assignment.
+It fixes the captured very-late dual-statistics predecessor, following optional layout- transpose cleanup branch, later destructuring assignment, and fallback expression without introducing a consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`